cyril-lepottier/TFAnimator/README.md

 TFAnimator
 ===

-TFAnimator, for Timing Function Animator, is a library allowing you to animate any UI component of your application with the Timing Function that you like.
+TFAnimator, for Timing Function Animator, is a library allowing you to animate any UI component of your application using any Timing Function.

 Usage